l4zs/minecraft-start-bat-creator/README.md

 *Although this is a start.bat creator, it is capable of creating a whole paper server (just choose to download the paper.jar)*

-***Notice:*** If downloading doesn't work, try opening it as administrator, also make sure that your wifi connection isn't set as metered connection.
+> 🔴 Note: If downloading doesn't work, try opening it as administrator, also make sure that your wifi connection isn't set as metered connection.

 * * *